dagnall53/WiRocS/README.md

 V4 tried to correct error whereby a clean ESP's EEPROM was not properly set, so was being continually set to defaults.

+===SPIFFS===

+I forget this bit so have saved it here!

+To install the Arduino ESP8266 filesystem uploader see https://www.instructables.com/id/Using-ESP8266-SPIFFS/